oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-pv-pvc/README.md

   persistentVolumeReclaimPolicy: Retain
   hostPath:
   # nfs:
-    # server: %WEBLOGIC_DOMAIN_STORAGE_NFS_SERVER%
+    # server: %SAMPLE_STORAGE_NFS_SERVER%
     path: "/scratch/k8s_dir"

 ```

 ### Verify the PV and PVC resources

-To confirm that the domain custom resource was created, use this command:
+To confirm that the PV and PVC were created, use this command:

 ```
 kubectl describe pv